itsanolive/obeaty.com/index.md

         icon: fab fa-shopify text-dark
         background_style: bg-info
         text-style: text-dark
-        text: I have or want a Shopify site and need help with updating components, improving performance, or streamlining how I manage my web business.
+        text: Do you have or want a Shopify site and need help with updating components, improving performance, or streamlining how you manage your web business?
         actions:
-          - title: Shopify servies
+          - title: Shopify services
-            url: '#shopify'
+            url: '/#form'
             class: btn-dark
-      - title: Custom Static Site
+      - title: Custom Site
         icon: fab fas fa-rocket text-warning
         background_style: bg-dark
         text-style: text-warning
-        text: I need something new and fantastic with editing capabilities and low recuring costs
+        text: Do you need something new and fantastic with editing capabilities and low recuring costs?
         actions:
           - title: Hook me up!
-            url: '#custom-site'
+            url: '/#form'
             class: btn-warning

   - type: call-to-action.html